Getting started

 - TypeScript support

-- Example usage of Node.js code
+- Example usage of patching, Webpack modules, and Node.js code

 - Pick a name for your extension.
 This will be displayed to the user in Moonbase.
 We suggest a short but informational one.